Best steam irons 2024 – 9 tried-and-tested models

 This delivered powerful steam and ploughed through the ironing pile at high speed.
 It’s black, modern-looking and certainly has unisex appeal.
 You control the steam level (up to 50g/min) with a small dial under your thumb, but you can’t control the temperature.
 Instead, it has a single iCare setting that can’t be overridden and promises to be good for all iron-safe fabrics.

 There’s a trigger button under your finger which is good for 230 g/min steam shot and vertical steam which is again powerful.
-It glides very smoothly and we found it possible to plough through the ironing at double speed because the steam is strong enough to do both sides of a shirt at once.
+It glides very smoothly and I found it possible to plough through the ironing at double speed because the steam is strong enough to do both sides of a shirt at once.
 Its 330ml tank is easy to fill through a large opening, and it comes with a jug, but the 2.5m cord is a bit short.

 It stows looped around the heel adequately but not brilliantly.
-And we couldn’t see the benefits of the soleplate’s 3D design, where it curves up at the heel end.
+And I couldn’t see the benefits of the soleplate’s 3D design, where it curves up at the heel end.
 Still, the performance is excellent.

 8. Oliso Smart Iron TG1600 Pro Plus